Skip to main content

 How much does ADHD medication cost with insurance?

-Commercial insurance, Medicare, or Medicaid may not completely cover the cost of your prescription.
-The cost of ADHD medication with insurance will likely be higher before you reach your plan’s deductible.
-After you reach your deductible, your insurance will probably pay more or even completely cover the cost of your medication for the rest of the calendar year.
+Typically, the cost of ADHD medication with insurance is higher before you reach your plan’s yearly deductible.
+After you reach your deductible, your insurance may cover more of or even the entire cost of your ADHD medication for the rest of the calendar year.

 How to save on ADHD medication costs